 This flagship ASDP program on Infusing Asian Studies into the Undergraduate Curriculum is designed to meet the needs of individual teachers and institutional teams from both two-year and four-year colleges and universities.
 The Institute takes a faculty-development approach to enhancing teaching and learning about Asian cultures and societies through lectures, discussions, films screenings and site visits in a seminar-like environment of shared inquiry.
 (Photo taken by Dr. Albert Wong, Unviersity of Texas at El Paso)

-Infusing Chinese and Japanese Religion, Art and Literature into the Undergraduate Curriculum
+Infusing Chinese Studies into the Undergraduate Curriculum

 Dates: July 27-August 7, 2015